Powerful Visible Patterned Events

 We have terrorists in multiple settings around the globe who are almost all aimed at hurting people from another tribe or group in their terrorist behavior, and who aren’t doing it for any personal alignment or behavior.

-Fortunately, we actually recorded the events on video.
+Fortunately, we actually recorded the events from those attacks on video.
 It’s very much like the killings we sometimes see in inter group settings in our own country, where someone with a video camera uses it at that extremely important moment and then shows us all exactly what really happened to the person who was killed in those settings.

 Video has brought significant levels of exposure and documentation, and very useful and important verification to some sets of events in our country that has helped remove the doubt about whether those events happened.
 It’s given us a perspective for dealing with future events.
 That video reinforced verification component was extremely true and important for Gaza and what happened there.